vito/bass.vim/README.md

 [Bass][] syntax highlighting for Vim and Neovim.

-Provides syntax highlighting and LSP configuration (assuming you have `bass-lsp` installed).
+Provides syntax highlighting and LSP configuration.

 ## Installation